- Budapest, Hungary

 He has served IEEE in many capacities, including: Founding President of the Sensors Council; president of the Ultrasonics, Ferroelectrics, and Frequency Control Society (UFFC-S); Division Director; Vice President of Technical Activities; journal associate editor, senior editor and guest editor of special issues; conference general and technical program chair; IEEE Investment Committee member; standards coordinating committee chair, and, in 2009, as IEEE President and CEO.
 He has written a first-hand history of how he became VP of IEEE Technical Activities

-John Vig has been awarded 54 patents, has published more than 100 papers and nine book chapters, and his publications have been cited more than 2000 times.
-He has served for more than 40 years as a volunteer in his home area; as an Environmental Commissioner of Colts Neck, NJ, as a member of the Monmouth County Environmental Council and as a trustee of the Colts Neck Friends of the Library.
-He and his wife of 53 years are avid ballroom dancers.
+John Vig has been awarded 54 patents, has published more than 100 papers and nine book chapters, and his publications have been cited more than 5000 times.
+He has served for more than 40 years as a volunteer in his home area; as an Environmental Commissioner of Colts Neck, NJ, USA; as a member of the Monmouth County Environmental Council, and as a trustee of the Colts Neck Friends of the Library.
+He and his wife of 56 years (as of 2019) are avid ballroom dancers.

 In 1988, he was elected Fellow of the IEEE "for contributions to the technology of quartz crystals for precision frequency control and timing."